Skill-and-Luck-Coefficients/scrape_tournament_matches/README.md

             Only useful if you don't have any paths at your disposal.

+            If you should this option, all scraped paths will be logged to `src/logs/web_scrape.log`.

     - **"list"**: list of url paths for "json_list" mode.

     - **"file"**: path for "file" mode.